Logo Copyright © 2007 NCCG - All Rights Reserved

 Female Priesthood

-Firstly, the New Testament teaches that all Christians, whether male or female, hold a ministerial or priesthood calling in one degree or another, unlike the ministry or priesthood of the Old Covenant which was the sole preserve of either the Tribe of Levi or the Kings of Judah: "But you {believers} are a chosen race, a royal priesthood, God's own people, that you may declare the wonderful deeds of Him who called you out of darkness into His marvelous light" (1 Pet.2:9, RSV).
+Firstly, the Messianic Scriptures (New Testament) teaches that all Christians, whether male or female, hold a ministerial or priesthood calling in one degree or another, unlike the ministry or priesthood of the Old Covenant which was the sole preserve of either the Tribe of Levi or the Kings of Judah: "But you {believers} are a chosen race, a royal priesthood, Elohim's (God's) own people, that you may declare the wonderful deeds of Him who called you out of darkness into His marvelous light" (1 Pet.2:9, RSV).

-Though the NT does not definitvely say so, the close association of Deacons with Deaconesses in 1 Tim.3:1-13, the fact that all are a 'Royal Priesthood', the fact that, Paul regarded men and women as equally his 'co-labourers' or 'ministers', the fact that women were not supposed to be 'silent' in Church, the fact that all are equal in Christ and the recipients of the same grace, the fact that women were teachers (a calling of both Elders and Deacons), and many other factors, implies that the NT Church also consisted of Eldresses.
+Though the NT does not definitvely say so, the close association of Deacons with Deaconesses in 1 Tim.3:1-13, the fact that all are a 'Royal Priesthood', the fact that, Paul regarded men and women as equally his 'co-labourers' or 'ministers', the fact that women were not supposed to be 'silent' in Messianic Community, the fact that all are equal in Messiah and the recipients of the same grace, the fact that women were teachers (a calling of both Elders and Deacons), and many other factors, implies that the NT Community also consisted of Eldresses.
 The existence of such a ministry would not do violence to any NT teaching.
-Accordingly the New Covenant Church considers the calling of Eldresses, backed by modern revelation, to be in harmony with the Lord's will.
+Accordingly this community considers the calling of Eldresses, backed by modern revelation, to be in harmony with Yahweh's will.
 It is readily apparent that one of the major sources of confusion in understanding Scripture is a lack of knowledge of the original languages in which they were written.
 In the case of the New Testament, which was written in koine Greek, it is important that sufficient scholarship is at hand to unambiguously make good translations.
-Since most members of the New Covenant Church of God are not scholars, nor have the time to be scholars, the Church must rely a great deal on contemporary revelation so that its time is invested in preaching the Good News of Christ.
+Since most members of this ministry are not scholars, nor have the time to be scholars, we must rely a great deal on contemporary revelation so that its time is invested in preaching the Good News of Messiah.

 A real test of contemporary revelation comes in cases such as inspired retranslations made of ancient scriptures where scholarship is always developing, giving fresh insights.
-We find, then, that the retranslations made by modern prophets have been vindicated by scholarship, and especially in the area of study that we have selected on this occasion, namely, women in the New Testament Church of Christ.
+We find, then, that the retranslations made by modern prophets have been vindicated by scholarship, and especially in the area of study that we have selected on this occasion, namely, women in the New Testament Messianic Community.

 Return to Index of Women's Articles